How Much Will my eDiscovery Project Cost?

 - If you have 1Tb to process, then you can expect to be charged in the region of £50 per Gb, or £51,200 for the Terabyte.

 If you don’t yet know the size of your Data-set, but you do know how many Custodians you are dealing with, a good yard-stick would be to allow approximately 7Gb of data per Custodian.

 Of course, from time to time the per Gb model doesn’t fit when it comes to very large data volumes.
 This is where you may come across sliding scales or fixed pricing.

 From here we move on to the question: What are my ongoing costs going to be?
 Again, it depends, and once again, this won’t give an exact answer, but it will give you a good steer on what you can expect your monthly outgoings to be.

 The two main ongoing costs for any eDiscovery Project will be Data Hosting and User Fees.

 There is one other cost to take into consideration, and that is the hourly Project Management time.
-Your eDiscovery service provider should be able to give a good idea of how much PM time you might need on a given Project, and this will be based upon your knowledge and expertise as well as the complexity of the project itself.
-They more knowledgeable you are, the less you will need our PM.
+Your eDiscovery service provider should be able to give a good idea of how much PM time you might need on a given project, and this will be based upon your knowledge and expertise as well as the complexity of the project itself.
+The more knowledgeable you are, the less you will need our PM.